 The 7th chapter concentrates on the analysis of household-level factors affecting climate change adaptation, which was based on the household survey conducted with the 154 samples in Madi valley and 150 samples in Deukhuri valley.
 The main purpose of the chapter is to analyze the socio-economic factors that either influence or restrain the farmers adaptation choices at the household level.
 Based on analysis, it is revealed that crop diversity, education, training and total land holding (acre) were positively significant for adaptation choices the study sites.
 Rest of the variables were not significant though indicated positive as expected except age, occupation, ethnicity, family size, and access to credit.
+Furthermore, the factors for riverbed farming (one of the adaptation interventions in Deukhuri valley was also analyzed, which indicates that education and occupation (i.e., mainly farming in this case) are positively significant, but family size is negatively significant.
 The chapter is divided into background, methodology, key results and discussion and conclusion.
-The 8th chapter presents the conclusions and recommendations of the overall research on factors affecting climate change adaptation in agriculture in Nepal.
-The 9th chapter covers the team project and its findings during the onsite team project specifically being a Taoyaka student.
-It mainly focuses on the integration of information, communication and technology in climate education in Nepal and Myanmar.